 I am a mid-year transfer student, what Stafford loan eligibility am I entitled to at Rowan University?

 As a mid-term transfer student you are only entitled to the remaining grade level Stafford loan eligibility that was not used at your previous educational institution for the current academic school year.
 In most instances the previous institution received half of your total year loan eligibility for the fall term; therefore, you would only be entitled to the unused remaining balance for the spring term at Rowan.
 It is important to remember your grade level is based on the number of credits accepted by Rowan.

 Summer loan eligibility for non-matriculated students attending another school during regular school year.

 Rowan participates in a number of financial aid programs designed to assist our students paying for classes.
-Federal financial aid programs require among other things that the recipient be a student pursuing a degree or certificate program.
+Federal financial aid programs require among other things that the recipient be a student pursuing a degree program.
 Rowan University must certify that its' students are or are not pursuing degree programs based on their matriculation status.
 Transient students who want to attend Rowan for the summer term should pursue alternative methods of financing.
 However, you should check with your college or university to find out if they have any financial arrangements for studies being taken at other institutions.

 Are students eligible for summer loans once they file their walking or graduation application?

 The act of “walking” at a graduation ceremony does not influence your financial aid.
 However, the act of receiving your first undergraduate degree does influence your financial aid eligibility.
 Once you receive your first undergraduate degree you are not eligible to receive any federal or state grants.
 On the other hand, if you participate in a graduation ceremony but you have not really graduated, you will continue to be considered an undergraduate student and as such you are still able to receive any grants from the state or federal government that you may be eligible for.